rabyj/epigeec/README.md

 1. saccer3
     * all: usually used as default value for "include"
     * none: use this as exclude file if you want to work with the entire genome

-*note: it is possible to add aditional filters by adding them to the resource/filter folder they must follow the assembly.filtername.bed naming convension*

 ### Example
 - - - -